-Editor’s Note: People have feelings for buildings, not that you’d know it most of the time the way we talk about historic preservation.
-In the hands of professionals, preservation becomes a bloodless thing.
-They talk about a building’s “importance,” how it represents an early example of, say, 19th century Victorian row house architecture, or a vanished industry.
-This language is probably both necessary and inevitable–feelings aren’t very convincing when you’re talking with developers and city officials.
-But what moves a lay person is the sheer physical fact of a building looming out of the past, whether well-preserved and beautiful in its craftsmanship, or run down and decaying, with a plangent sense of the passage of time.
+Editor’s Note: People have feelings for buildings, not that you’d know it most of the time when preservationists are trying to justify why a building should be saved.
+In the hands of professionals, the language of preservation inevitably becomes technical and precise–after all, feelings aren’t very convincing when you’re talking with developers and city officials.
+But what often moves a lay person is the sheer physical fact of a building looming out of the past, whether well-preserved and beautiful in its craftsmanship, or run down and decaying, with a plangent sense of the passage of time.
 By planting a flag that said “I’ll Miss You” on top of a tree growing from the roof of a building in the soon-to-be demolished Ortlieb’s complex, Daniel Davison made those feelings visible, while tapping into the physical daring that is such an integral part of urban exploration and street art.
 We spoke with the 29-year-old from Atlanta last week.

 Hidden City: I was walking by Ortlieb’s about a month ago when I looked up and I said to myself, holy crap, did someone stick something on the top of the tree growing from its roof?
 It was just after Hurricane Sandy so I wasn’t sure if a white sheet might have blown up there.
 And then the next day a friend sent me a link to your video.
 How did you get the idea?